Digital customer experience platform Airkit raises $40M

 Research shows that buyers favor brands with personalized, digital self-service.
 For example, eMarketer found U.S. consumers are 370% more likely to purchase from a company with “very good” customer experiences than “very poor.”
 And quality customer experiences are likely to become more important as the pandemic accelerates digital transformations.
 In fact, Forrester predicts digital customer service interactions will increase by 40% this year.

-Ehikian says brands using the startup’s platform include Metlife, OpenTable, and Royal Automotive Club.
+Ehikian says brands using the startup’s platform include OpenTable and Royal Automotive Club.
 “In the short time since Airkit launched, a growing number of the world’s top brands are trusting us to power their most important customer interactions,” he said.
 “The fact is that no one else is doing what Airkit is doing.
 Now we’re seeing all of the companies who were struggling with a lack of engineering resources and fragmented data looking at us and saying ‘Yes, this is the solution we’ve been looking for.'”

 Accel, Emergence Capital, Salesforce Ventures, and other existing shareholders also participated in Palo Alto, California-based Airkit’s latest funding round.
 The company has nearly 100 employees, and it expects to double that number over the next 12 months.